dpotschka/mysite/Davee_ReadMe.txt

 one below.
 pythonAnywhere Django docs.
 https://help.pythonanywhere.com/pages/FollowingTheDjangoTutorial
+In that file where you see this;
+mkvirtualenv django17 --python=/usr/bin/python3.4
+I used this intsead;
+mkvirtualenv django17 --python=/usr/bin/python2.7
+I got some ssl error messages regarding urllib3 but I think I will be using urllib2.
+Installed django 1.10.3

-This one is for setting up locally.
+This one is for setting up locally and on production, most of it.
 Official Django website docs.
 https://docs.djangoproject.com/en/1.10/intro/tutorial01/